back search

 Diverticulitis is a problem with the digestive system.
 It causes unpleasant symptoms like bloating, diarrhea, and inability to go to the bathroom.
 It can also hurt the stomach and cramp up, which may feel like movement.

 In conclusion, feeling baby movement in lower abdomen is a common and exciting experience for expectant mothers.
 This sensation is caused by the growing baby's movements and can be felt as early as the second trimester.
 It is important to note that every pregnancy is different, and some women may not feel movement until later on.
-If you have concerns about your baby's movement or think something else might be causing baby movement in lower abdomen, it is always best to consult with your healthcare provider.
+If you have concerns about your baby's movement or think something else might be causing baby movements in lower abdomen, it is always best to consult with your healthcare provider.

 1. Linde A, Georgsson S, Pettersson K, Holmström S, Norberg E, Rådestad I. (2016).
 Fetal movement in late pregnancy - a content analysis of women's experiences of how their unborn baby moved less or differently.
 BMC Pregnancy Childbirth.